8.1 – The Mutual Fund world

 There are technicalities here as to how the AMCs issue dividends.
 We will discuss this at a later point.

 Dividend reinvestment plan – This plan receives the dividend on your behalf and reinvests the dividend into the same fund.
 So necessarily, you don’t get the dividend in the form of cash, but instead more units or NAV of the same fund.
+This option is now called the “Reinvestment of Income Distribution cum capital withdrawal” option.

 Growth plan – In the growth plan, the investor does not receive any dividends.
 The profits earned are ploughed back to fund and therefore the ‘compounding effect’, works well here.
 I personally prefer this plan over the other two.